cc7623/cc7623.github.io/appleinternal-list.md

 #### Backup
 [In case this site gets taken down, here's a backup link](https://web.archive.org/web/20240221051026/https://cc7623.github.io/articles/appleinternal-list).
-New save created for each update to the list.
-If this site DOES get taken down, just hop on the wayback machine (previous link) to refer to it.
-In the meantime, check my Reddit (`/u/East-Box-8015`) and I will have another backup online within a day or two.
+New save created for each update to the list. *If this site DOES get taken down, just hop on the wayback machine (previous link) to refer to it.
+In the meantime, check my Reddit (`/u/East-Box-8015`) and I should have another backup online within a day or two.*

-#### Quick way to distinguish apps:
-AppleInternal: all apps for apple (which are not supposed to be released to the public) are grouped under this category.
-AppleConnect: apps which employees use for business, under main catagory AppleInternal.
-InternalUI: apps for prototyping iOS devices, under main catagory AppleInternal.

 ***